NickHrach/LongDeepSleep/Readme.md

    The ESP8266 can only sleep for about 3.5 hours at a time.
 To support longer intervals, persistent state needs to be saved across sleep cycles to decide whether to go back to sleep or perform the actual task.

 2. **Sleep timing drift**:
-   Deep sleep durations are not very accurate due to the temperature-dependent behavior of the internal real-time clock (RTC).
+   Deep sleep durations are not very accurate due to the temperature-dependent behavior of the internal real-time counter (RTC), which is not a realt-time clock!
 This leads to deviations from the intended sleep duration.

 3. **WiFi should remain off after most wakeups**:
    To save energy, WiFi should stay off during most wake cycles.
 However, reactivating WiFi later becomes unreliable without specific handling.
+Most of the online available solutions did not work reliably when perform tests with my devices, hence I combined multiple of them.

 4. **WiFi reconnection is slow and power-hungry**:
    By default, the device performs a full network scan before reconnecting, which consumes time and power.
+Same here, I tested multiple solutions that somtimes worked and sometimes did not.
+Integrated the one, that always worked for my devices.

 ### ✅ Solutions implemented in this library